BennoMan123/Contact_List_Project/README.md

 10/29/23 Part 1:
 * Removed the sleep method from Main class and adjusted code as such.
 * Updated a few comments in main class as well.
-* Updated the Javadocs folder.
+* Updated the javadocs folder.

 10/29/23 Part 2:
 * Fixed comments in contact class to inherit all of the comments from the interface.
-* Updated the Javadocs folder.
+* Updated the javadocs folder.

 10/30/23 Part 1:
 * Switched all signatures that had @NotNull in them to not at all and used conditions in those methods to check if they're null.